 Fertilizers are available in dry form as powder or pellets and in liquid or water-soluble form.
 Apply dry fertilizer to the soil surface and water or till it into the soil.
 Some dry types of fertilizer are formulated to slowly release nutrients over several months, eliminating the need to feed more than once per growing season.
 Apply liquid forms of fertilizer several times during the growing season.
 Base the amount of fertilizer to apply on the results of your garden's soil test.
 Never exceed the recommended rates on the package.
 Applying too much is a waste of money and time, and may harm your vegetables by burning leaves and roots.

 Vining vegetables such as peas and pole beans require a trellis, fence, or other support to grow on.
 Put the support system in place at or soon after seeding.
 Let cucumbers spread on the ground, or save space and make picking easier, by growing them on a trellis.
 Most other vegetables need no support system, with the notable exception of tomatoes.
 Compact, bush types of tomatoes grow well without caging, but indeterminate types (those that continue to grow, flower, and fruit all season) need some sort of support.
-Commercially available tomato cages slip over young transplants and provide support as the plant grows.
+Commercially available tomato cages (or try this DIY tomato cage) slip over young transplants and provide support as the plant grows.
 You can also use stakes or spiral rods to support your tomatoes, but with these, you'll need to loosely tie the plants to the support.

 Frost-sensitive vegetables benefit from protection from cold weather early in the season.
 Most frost protection devices act like miniature greenhouses, trapping warm air during the day and holding it around the plant on frosty nights.
 Cold frames, cloches, and plastic tunnels are commonly used.
 Floating row cover is a fabric that offers several degrees of frost protection.
 As a bonus it also works to exclude insects.